What are the latest safety systems I should look for in a new car?

 Lane Departure Warning System (LDWS)

-LDWS uses vehicle-mounted cameras to detect road markings on both sides of the vehicle and alerts the driver when the vehicle begins to drift without using a turn signal.
+LDWS uses vehicle-mounted cameras to detect road markings on both sides of the vehicle and alerts the driver when the vehicle begins to drift without a turn signal.
 When it detects drifting, the system issues clear visuals (lights, mirror indicators) and sound warnings, sometimes along with steering wheel vibration, to alert the driver.
 This allows the driver to react immediately, avoiding drifting into adjacent lanes or off the road.

 Lane Keeping Assist System